SriniPai285/Temp-/js.md

 **3.Save the file and open it any browser**

-This should be the output
+This should be the output:

 <img src="./src/scrn.png"/>

+You should see a dialog box with the text "Hello World".

+Cool, you just ran your first js script!!